 Pork is safe to eat at 145º – I always use an instant read meat thermometer in the thickest part of the meat to check the internal temperature of the pork.
 You can actually take the pork out at 140º and let it rest for a few minutes and it will come up to temp.

 Well – if you’re making the stuffing recipe as a side dish – yes – you need eggs.
-BUT for this recipe – when you put it in the pork chop – the egg isn’t needed!
+BUT for this recipe – the egg isn’t needed!
 (And yes – I might have figured this out because I forgot the egg and didn’t realize it until the chops were stuffed.
 Doh!
 But it worked and was delicious!)

 Well no – but I recommend it!
 I don’t even like green apples – but apples and pork chops are perfect together and it really added a ton of flavor and texture to the stuffing – you’ll love it!